smartmind-team/thanosql-sdk-python/README.md

 client.table.template.delete(name*, version)
 ```

 In order to create a table or table template object, some classes need to be imported in addition to the client.
-Refer to the example for table and table template APIs for more detail. `client.table.get()` return a `Table` object, which is required to access the record entries of a certain table.
+Refer to the example for table and table template APIs for more detail. `client.table.get()` returns a `Table` object, which is required to access the record entries of a certain table.

 ```python
 my_table = client.table.get(name=my_table_name)